mcheang20/mcheang20.github.io/_portfolio/chatter.md

 ## Overview

-Chatter is a quick and simple messaging application that allows users to send and receive messages in realtime with a group or their team.
+Chatter is a quick and simple messaging application that allows users to send and receive messages in realtime with their group or team.

 ## Problem and Challenges